nathanstefanik/Financial-Neural-Networks/README.md

 # FinancialNeuralNetworks
-Using Tensorflow and Keras to build models on free securities data
+Jupyter notebooks on using Tensorflow and Keras to build models on free securities data.

+## Current Notebooks
+* XLY - closing price